acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 <api name="destroy">
 @method
-  Stops the page mod from making any more modifications.
-Once destroyed the page mod can no longer be used.
+  Stops the page-mod from making any more modifications.
+Once destroyed the page-mod can no longer be used.

   Modifications already made to open pages by content scripts will not be undone, but stylesheets added by `contentStyle` or